Shirley Babashoff: Shirley's doping accusations confirmed

+Life after swimming

+After the Montreal Olympics, and the end of her competitive swimming career, in the autumn of 1976 she enrolled at UCLA, majoring in business.
+She left the school after a few years, did not swim with the team, and retired from swimming in January 1977.
+She had an endorsement contract with Arena, the swimsuit company from 1977 through around 1980, which required her to work as a representative 56 days a year.
+She did a few television appearances.
+Babashoff then worked coaching swimming primarily around Los Angeles, and for a period in Korea, coaching the Korean Women's National Swim Team in Pyongyang for the 1988 Olympics.

+In 1978, Babashoff married, but the marriage ended in divorce in 1978, and she did not remarry.

-After her Olympic career ended, Babashoff coached swimming, had a son in 1986 whom she raised alone, and became a letter carrier for the United States Postal Service in Orange County, California.
+In 1982, she was inducted in the International Swimming Hall of Fame as an "Honor Swimmer," and in 1987, became a member of the U.S. Olympic Hall of Fame in 1987.
+She had a son in 1986 whom she raised alone, and became a letter carrier for the United States Postal Service in Orange County, California in the Huntington Beach Area.

 On April 30, 2005, Babashoff received the Olympic Order, the highest award of the Olympic Movement, during the Inaugural Olympic Assembly luncheon.
 International Olympic Committee members Bob Ctvrtlik, Anita DeFrantz, and Jim Easton presented the award.
 The IOC established the Olympic Order in 1974 to honor individuals who have illustrated the Olympic Ideals through their actions, have achieved remarkable merit in the sporting world, or have rendered outstanding services to the Olympic cause, either through their own personal achievements or their contributions to the development of sport.

-Her brother Jack Babashoff won the silver medal behind teammate Jim Montgomery in the 100-meter freestyle at the 1976 Olympics.
+Her brother Jack Babashoff won the silver medal behind teammate Jim Montgomery in the 100-meter freestyle at the 1976 Montreal Olympics.
 Her other brother Bill and sister Debbie were also swimmers who competed internationally.

-Shirley attended Fountain Valley High School in Fountain Valley, California.
+Shirley attended Fountain Valley High School in Fountain Valley, California where she graduated in 1974.
 In 1973 she led the school to their first-ever California Interscholastic Federation Championship in girls' swimming.